KevinShindel/MachineLearning/BlueCourses/9_Neural_networks.md

 - Requires large amounts of data and computational power

 # Opening Neural Networks Black Box
-- NN commonly reffered to as black box techniques because of complexity, mathematical relationship between outputs and inputs is not easily understood
+- NN commonly referred to as black box techniques because of complexity, mathematical relationship between outputs and inputs is not easily understood
 - In credit risk modeling, analytical models need to be white box and interpretable
 - Techniques to open up NN black box: variable selection, rule extraction, two-stage models.